South Carolina governor calls for Confederate flag's removal

 The debate is not a new one for South Carolina, which raised the flag over the State House in the early 1960s.
 The flag was moved to its current location, on a lower flagpole on the capitol grounds in 2000, a compromise at a time when some were calling for it to be retired.

-A spokesman for the Sons of Confederate Veterans, a group that honours southern Civil War soldiers, called the move premature.
+A spokesman for the Sons of Confederate Veterans, a group that honors southern Civil War soldiers, called the move premature.

 "This is the very worst possible time to be considering historic changes," said Ben Jones, the group's spokesman and a former U.S. Representative from Georgia.